ETHIOPIA’S EXTRAORDINARY WILDLIFE: Geladas, Ethiopian Wolves, Ibexes, Hyenas, Birds & Much More

 Most of the walks during our Ethiopia wildlife photography tour are relatively easy and short.

-Alternatively, you can get wonderful results during our Ethiopia wildlife photography tours with a high quality digital bridge camera with an 18-20x or higher optical zoom and a wide-angle setting equivalent to 24-28mm.
+You can also get wonderful results throughout this Ethiopia wildlife photography tour, with many subjects, with a high quality ‘bridge’ camera with an 18-20x or higher optical zoom and a wide-angle setting which is equivalent to 24mm.

 If you have questions about what equipment you ought to bring, please contact us.